Murder of Tanya Jackson and Tatiana Dykes: Case history

 On June 28, 1997, a dismembered body was discovered by a man and his daughter out for a stroll in a wooded area of Hempstead Lake State Park, Lakeview, New York.
 The head, both arms, and both legs (below the knee) were severed and have yet to be found.
 The torso was found on the west side of Lake Drive, about 200 yards north of Peninsula Boulevard by the McDonald Pond.
 She was found in a Rubbermaid container along with a red towel and a floral pillowcase.
 With no leads to the woman's identity, the police published a picture of the approximately two-inch-wide tattoo in a national tattoo magazine, in the hopes of finding the artist who did the work.
 They received a call from Steve Cullen, a tattoo artist in Connecticut who claimed he remembered giving the tattoo to a woman.
 Cullen said he remembered the customer as a young black woman, about 18 or 19 years old, who was accompanied by two women, an aunt and a cousin.
 During the session, he also claimed she told him she was from either the Bronx or Long Island and that she was in Connecticut because she was having trouble with her boyfriend at the time.
 It is possible the woman had other tattoos on her arms or lower legs that the killer did not want found.

 On December 13, 2016, Long Island Press reported that local authorities had positively identified skeletal remains (formerly referred to as "Jane Doe 3") found at Jones Beach State Park in 2011 as belonging to "Peaches".
-Remains of a child were also found in 2011, east of Cedar Beach, with DNA testing identifying Jane Doe 3—or "Peaches"—as its mother.
-As a result of these findings, Peaches has now been linked to the Long Island serial killer as a potential early victim.
+Remains of a child were also found in 2011, east of Cedar Beach, with DNA testing identifying Jane Doe 3—or "Peaches"—as the child's mother.
+As a result of these findings, Peaches was linked to the Long Island serial killer as a potential early victim.